Load devtools package

 )

-# If the collection exists, output data table
+# If the collection exists, display the table

 knitr::kable(